ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 1.7.4
 ```

-This verifies that you have set up Django on your system.
-Next, we build the Django project.
+This verifies that you have Django installed on your system.
+Next, we build the Django project:

 ```bash
 $ django-admin.py startproject marine